Loans: the right approach when you need one (1/3)

 There are, of course, completely legitimate and necessary reasons to take out a loan: long-term study abroad, real estate or a new car for example.
 Sometimes, however, the desired object is not something we genuinely need.
 Or the need may be financed in a different way.

 For example, do you really need to take out a loan to buy new hi-fi equipment?
 Couldn’t you just save a little every month and hold out a bit longer with your current equipment?
-Or why not use money from your savings account that isn’t making you any money right now and may even be affected by negative interest rates?
+Or why not use money from your savings account that is barely making you any money right now?
 Why not invest your easy-access cash in this project if it’s really that important to you?

 It is important to think in terms of needs instead of wants to get yourself out of the cycle of instant gratification.